-- The residents of the Wat Buddharatanaram Community petitioned the Fort Worth Water Department to extend water and sewer mains to the community. - The community currently has private wells for water and private septic tanks for sewer. - Provided that residents are committed to the proposed project, Fort Worth will construct public water and sewer mains in Wat Road and north of Wat Road to provide water and sewer service to customers in the community.
+The residents of the Wat Buddharatanaram Community petitioned the Fort Worth Water Department to extend water and sewer mains to the community.
+The community currently has private wells for water and private septic tanks for sewer.
+Provided that residents are committed to the proposed project, Fort Worth will construct public water and sewer mains in Wat Road and north of Wat Road to provide water and sewer service to customers in the community.

-Project Overview
+Project Overview:

-- New water mains and sanitary sewer mains will be extended to serve the Wat Buddharatanaram Community in north Fort Worth. - The Wat Road sanitary sewer extension will connect to the City's existing sewer line at Gateway Alliance Drive. - The Wat Road water extension will connect to the City's water line at Keller Haslet Road. - Water and sanitary sewer lines will be extended to north of Wat Road. - This project is in Fort Worth City Council District 7 and the North Fort Worth Alliance.
+New water mains and sanitary sewer mains will be extended to serve the Wat Buddharatanaram Community in north Fort Worth.
+The Wat Road sanitary sewer extension will connect to the City's existing sewer line at Gateway Alliance Drive.
+The Wat Road water extension will connect to the City's water line at Keller Haslet Road and water and sanitary sewer lines will be extended to north of Wat Road.
+This project is in Fort Worth City Council District 7 and the North Fort Worth Alliance.
+This project is also known as Water and Sanitary Sewer Main Extension to Serve Wat Buddharatanaram Community Project and City Project Number 102994.